ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/server/configuration/configuration-options.markdown

     _Default:_ ~\Data

 * **Raven/StorageEngine** or **Raven/StorageTypeName**
-    What storage type to use (see: RavenDB Storage engines)
+    What storage type to use (see: [Storage Engines](../../server/server/configuration/storage-engines))
     _Allowed values:_ esent, voron
     _Default:_ esent